cheetohVT/Autopilot-HAADDJRushJob/README.md

 5. Add task on the ADConnect Box to run a delta sycn when the event is received:

           schtasks /xml ScheduledTask.xml /TN "cheetohVT/Start AD Sync Cycle"

+Additional thoughts

+If the ADConnect server is in a different site than where the userCertificate change occurred, enable change notify for the IP Site connect between the AD Sites.

+This solution results in quick Hybrid-joined Computer object creation in AAD, saving time during AUtopilot deployments.